McCarthy announces bid for Speaker with House majority yet to be called

 He drew a link between the investigation and poll numbers for Hillary Clinton, who was secretary of State at the time of the attack and later became the 2016 Democratic nominee for president.

-McCarthy ultimately had a difficult time winning over support from the Freedom Caucus.
+McCarthy ultimately had a difficult time winning support from the Freedom Caucus.

 This time around, however, the California Republican is expressing a greater sense of optimism in his quest for the Speaker’s gavel.
 He told New York Magazine in an interview published last month that he is “better prepared now” to lead as Speaker.